-Disclaimer: getintophone.com provides general informational guides only and is not responsible for device damage, data loss, warranty voiding, or legal issues.
-Unlocking/rooting may violate carrier terms or laws.
+Disclaimer: getintophone.com provides educational, general informational guides only and is unaffiliated with mobile manufacturers or cellular carriers.
 Proceed at your own risk.
 Always back up data.
-Content as of 2026-04-08.
-Unaffiliated.
+Content updated May 2026.

 Fact-Checked & Verified (2026 Audit)